Setting Goals For Improving Your Social Skills

 - Improving conversation skills - Be able to have a half-hour conversation with someone you haven't talked to much before, and subjectively rate yourself as feeling confident throughout it.

-- Making friends - Attend one event a week where I'll have a chance to meet new people.
+- Making friends - Attend one event a week where there will be a chance to meet new people.

 - Facing a fear of big events - Practice relaxation techniques for fifteen minutes every day.

 - Feeling less awkward around people - After certain social interactions, inspect the thoughts that came up during and after it.
-Handle the ones that are negative and maladaptive.
+Address the ones that are maladaptive.

 - Improving conversation skills - Strike up a quick conversation with three people a day.